silanluetan40882407/kas/README.md

 Fixed typo in documentation - build 709
 Fixed typo in documentation - update 21
 Fixed memory management issue - 258
+Updated README with new instructions - update 23